Brief biography of Hanumath devotees

 Return to Kumbakonam

-At Adoni as guest of Sri Venkkanna
+At Adoni as a guest of Sri Venkkanna

 Why Manchale?

-After settling down in the village Manchale, Guru Raghavendra built a temple for the village deity Manchalamma.
+Sri Utsava Rama taken on parikrama in Mantralaya After settling down in the village Manchale, Guru Raghavendra built a temple for the village deity Manchalamma.
 He also desired that he wanted to build a temple for Lord Venkatesa Perumal of Tirupathi in the village of Manchale.
-With the help of Dewan Venkanna the work progressed very fast in the village of Manchale and Guru Raghavendra performed various yagyas and placed (pradistha) Lord Venkatesa idol in the temple.
+With the help of Dewan Venkanna, the work progressed very fast in the village of Manchale, and Guru Raghavendra performed various yagyas and placed the (pradistha) Lord Venkatesa idol in the temple.
 When Diwan Venkanna repeatedly asked Guru Raghavendra as to why he chose this particular village, he asked Diwan to excavate a particular place.
 There Diwan found a homa kundam (a scared place square in shape where ritual fire is ignited and scarifies are offered to God).
-He then explained to the Diwan the reason for choosing this particular village as follows
+He then explained to the Diwan the reason for choosing this particular village as follows:

 Panchamuka Anjaneya

-While staying at Manchale, Guru Raghavendra use to visit a nearby place called Ganathalam (Gandhal village in Raichur District) and stay put a particular cave for meditation.
+While staying at Manchale, Guru Raghavendra used to visit a nearby place called Ganathalam (Gandhal village in Raichur District) and stay in a particular cave for meditation.
 On one fine day while on meditation, Guru Raghavendra had dharshan of Lord Sri Anjaneya with five faces at this cave.
 Even today devotees make it point to visit this place where Guru Raghavendra had dharshan of Lord Sri Anjaneya.
 Today the place is called Panchamuki.

 Brindavan

-Saints who practice dwaitha philosophy chose a scared place of their choice to relieve themselves from this mortal coil and obtain jeevamukti.
-In the scared place a Brinda plant (Tulasi) is planted and the place is worshiped for invoking the blessings of the Saint.
-Guru Raghavendra chose a big black rock that was on the bank of river Thungabadra to be brought to Manthralaya.
-He had the vision through MoolaRama whom he worshiped everyday, that rock had been sanctified by Sri Rama during his search of Sri Sita.
-The scared rock had been used for making the Brindavan and a portion of the rock had been used for sculpturing a vigraha for Lord Anjaneya.
+Sri Raghavendra Swami Brindavan Saints who practice dvaita philosophy chose a scared place of their choice to relieve themselves from this mortal coil and obtain jeevamukti.
+In the scared place, a Brinda plant (Tulasi) is planted, and the place is worshipped for invoking the blessings of the aint.
+Guru Raghavendra chose a big black rock that was on the bank of the river Thungabadra to be brought to Manthralaya.
+He had the vision through MoolaRama, whom he worshipped every day, that rock had been sanctified by Sri Rama during his search of Sri Sita.
+The scared rock had been used for making the Brindavan, and a portion of the rock had been used for sculpturing a vigraha for Lord Anjaneya.
 The Vigraha is now consecrated opposite to the moola Brindavan.

 Entering Brindavan

-On the day chosen (Virodhikruth Samvatsara Shravana krishna paksha dwitiya - 1671 A.D.), thousands of people had congregated in Manchale to see this rare event of a person entering a Brindavan alive.
+On the day chosen (Virodhikruth Samvatsara Shravana krishna paksha dwitiya, 1671 A.D.), thousands of people had congregated in Manchale to see this rare event of a person entering a Brindavan alive.
 Guru first performed his daily pooja to the Moola Rama and then addressed his disciples.

-Guru then took his veena and started to sing the famous song,"Indu Enege Govinda" set in Bhairavi raga.
-Just as in His previous avatAra as VyAsaraja in this avatara also the blue darling of Brindavan in the form of an icon danced to the melodious of his darling who was going to enter the Brindavan.
+Guru then took his veena and started to sing the famous song,"Indu Enege Govinda," set in Bhairavi raga.
+Just as in his previous avatAra as VyAsaraja, in this avatara also the blue darling of Brindavan in the form of an icon danced to the melodious of his darling who was going to enter the Brindavan.
 For some time he was in meditation, shining with a rare brilliance.
 His hands stopped moving the japamala.
-That was the sign and his disciples started arranging slabs upto his head.
-As per Guru's earlier instructions they placed a copper box containing one thousand two hundred saligramas.
+That was the sign, and his disciples started arranging slabs up to his head.
+As per Guru's earlier instructions, they placed a copper box containing one thousand two hundred saligramas.
 Then they placed the covering slab over it and filled it with earth.
 Thus Guru left his mortal coil to enter the eternal bless.

-Today live in Brindavan
+Today live in Brindavan.

 Santam shrIramaNa priyam yativaram vyAsasya bhAvebrishan